'Slow down:' Danville Police issue 100+ speeding tickets since Jan. 1 - NewsBreak

 COLLINSVILLE, Va.
 (WFXR) — The Henry County Sheriff’s Office says it is searching for a suspect allegedly involved in an ongoing theft investigation.
 Investigators say that multiple items were stolen during a break-in at Backlot Hair Design on Daniels Creek Road, as well as, the Stone Memorial Church and its storage building on Virginia Avenue. […]

+ROANOKE, Va.
+(WDBJ) - A Roanoke man has been arrested for the death of a young girl.
+Jonathan S. Anderson, 32, is charged with Second-Degree Murder.
+The investigation began the morning of January 21, 2023, when Roanoke Police were called about an injured child at a home on Russell Avenue SW.
+Roanoke Fire-EMS had already taken the child, a girl, to Carilion Roanoke Memorial Hospital for treatment of what appeared to be serious injuries, according to police, who said they found Anderson and three other children inside the home.

-Juvenile in custody after bomb threat made at Henry County middle school
+Henry County juvenile charged with felony after bomb threat at middle school

-HENRY COUNTY, Va.
-(WSET) — A security alert was reported at Laurel Park Middle School in the form of a bomb threat on Friday.
-The threatening message was sent via social media and was reported to authorities by the recipient.
-The Henry County Sheriff’s Office says that they and school officials quickly took action to ensure the safety of students and staff.
+HENRY COUNTY, Va. – A juvenile has been arrested and charged after a bomb threat was reported at Laurel Park Middle School Friday, according to the Henry County Sheriff’s Office.
+On Friday, Jan.
+27, authorities said a juvenile made a bomb threat via social media, and the recipient...

 WSET